-Kylie Jenner Will Never Be My Role Model, She’s A Narcissist
+Kylie Jenner Is Not A Role Model, She's A Narcissist

 First let me say this: I do not hate Kylie Jenner.